-Here's the 'Moviedle' answer and hints for today (July 22)
+Here's the 'Moviedle' answer and hints for today (August 12)

 - Blade Runner

-- 2 Fast 2 Furious.
+- 2 Fast 2 Furious

 - Titanic